-reject that income/earnings changes have no effect on expenditures in child cloth, but the sign of point estimates is the expected by Engel curve estimates.
-These estimates can be compared with changes in nondurable consumption presented in column (6): 10 percent income shock changes nondurable consumption in 8.5 percent.
+Columns (1) and (2) in Table 9-Panel A show that a 10 percent increase in earnings is associated with a 3.5% increase in expenditures in education, but this is not statistically significant; this value increases to 5.3% if the increase is in family income, and it is still insignificant.
+It is not possible to reject that income/earnings changes have no effect on expenditures in child clothes (the sign of estimates is the expected by Engel curve estimates: child clothes are necessity goods - see Table 2-Panel A).
+These estimates can be compared with changes in nondurable consumption presented in column (6): 10 percent income shock changes nondurable consumption by 8.5 percent.
 Recently Blundell, Pistaferri and Preston (BPP), 2008, find that a 10 percent permanent change in income is associated with a 6 percent change in consumption, but transitory shocks have no effects on consumption.
-The measure of shock used here is less persistent than permanent shocks in BBP (with an autoregressive coefficient of 0.8); they also find that the effect of a permanent change in family earnings drops to 3 percent, whereas I find a change of 6%.
+They also find that the effect of a permanent change in family earnings drops to 3 percent, whereas I find a change of 6%.

 Columns (3)-(5) in Panel A include estimates of effects of income changes in time use.
-Comparing column (3) and (5) reveals a almost one-to-one substitution of time spent socializing by educational activities to income changes; of course these two measures of time do not exhaust all time parents spend with children, but, together with estimates in column (4) they suggest a substitution of leisure by investments in children education when income/earnings increases.
+Comparing column (3) and (5) reveals an almost one-to-one substitution of time spent socializing by educational activities.
+Of course these two measures of time do not exhaust all time parents spend with children, but, together with estimates in column (4), they suggest a substitution of leisure by investments in children education when income/earnings increases.
 When income/earnings increase mothers have less time out of the labor market (see column (7)).